brickstar/reunion/README.md

 * What do you think we were trying to get you to learn with this challenge?

-How to reach into a box within a box (and perhaps more boxes within boxes) to manipulate, isolate and calculate data based on a set of specifications.
+  * How to reach into a box within a box (and perhaps more boxes within boxes) to manipulate, isolate and calculate data based on a set of specifications.
+  * How to implement clean design for efficient problem solving.

 * Outline in words (at least 5-6 sentences) what your code is doing in order to solve this problem.

+  * I created containers to hold data so it could be accessed and manipulated.
+I was attempting to streamline design for readability and maintainability.
+I wanted design to be dynamic to fit any number of activities.
+I wanted to utilize hashes and arrays when suitable.
+I felt class extraction would have made sense with this exercise - implementing a Participant class.

 * What was the most difficult portion of this for you?

+  * The end of iteration 4 presents design challenges for me - with more experience solving problems like this, i will gain insight as to what design decisions lead to expedited and streamlined results.
+Another challenge is interpreting the specifications - should payment offsets be calculated based on the number of times a participant participated in an activity, or based on the total number of participants at the reunion?
+  I did not allow myself enough time to solve this problem - also completion is challenging while you are watching a 3 year old.
+I should have managed my time more efficiently earlier in the day to ensure completion.
+I am not inherently sure what design makes for the easiest solution - the reunion_payment_offset method is a helper method that will aid in solving the overall problem, but does it need to be a hash with the activity as keys, or can it simply be an array with activity hashes not containing the activity name?
+I ran out of time before i was able to make this decision.

 * What came naturally to you?
+  * Style and syntax is definitely feeling natural.

 ## Tasks